kathgironpe/textile_editor_helper/README.md

 The project is now maintained by <a href="http://c.kat.pe" target="_blank">Katherine G. Pe</a>

+## Notes from maintainer

+I am no longer using Textile as much as Markdown.
+I found this helpful before but no longer really use it.
+I still find time to maintain for those who do.

 ## Inspired by

 <a href="http://www.hakjoon.com/code/38/textile-quicktags-redirect" target="_blank">Patrick Woods</a> &
 <a href="http://alexking.org/projects/js-quicktags" target="_blank">Alex King</a>